nayefmuhiar/buttercloud-rails-3-template/README.md

 ## Rails 3 Application Template with postgres from Buttercloud

-This is the Rails 3 template That Buttercloud uses to speed up the initiation of a new project
+This is the Rails 3 template that Buttercloud uses to speed up the initiation of a new project

 ### Overview
 ---